Payments can be made via PayPal, credit or debit card, bank transfer, Zelle, wire transfer, or check.

 Avoiding Payment Issues

-All the authors I have worked with have been absolutely amazing, honest people, but I do keep current with the Editorial Freelancers Association and other sources regarding current payment scams and will report any that I encounter.
+Nearly all the authors I have worked with have been absolutely amazing, honest people, but I do keep current with the Editorial Freelancers Association and other sources regarding current payment scams and will report any that I encounter.
 Before an edit begins, I reserve the right to decline any edit, request a different payment schedule, or ask for a different form of payment.

 Don’t hesitate to contact me if you have any questions about paying for an edit.